queueit/KnownUser.V3.RubyOnRails/README.md

       # eventConfig.cookieDomain = ".my-shop.com" # Optional - Domain name where the Queue-it session cookie should be saved
       eventConfig.cookieValidityMinute = 15 # Validity of the Queue-it session cookie should be positive number. eventConfig.extendCookieValidity = true # Should the Queue-it session cookie validity time be extended each time the validation runs?
-      # eventConfig.culture = "da-DK" # Culture of the queue layout in the format specified here: https:#msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx.
+      # eventConfig.culture = "da-DK" # Optional - Culture of the queue layout in the format specified here: https:#msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx.
 If unspecified then settings from Event will be used.
       # eventConfig.layoutName = "NameOfYourCustomLayout" # Optional - Name of the queue layout.
 If unspecified then settings from Event will be used.

       requestUrl = request.original_url